 Acceptance is powerful.
 Once we accept reality, our anger tends to decrease.
 The painful situation loses the power it has over us.
 While the pain doesn’t go away, the suffering does.

-- Refocus on acceptance.
-Remind yourself that you’re choosing acceptance and why this is important to you.
+Along the way, try reminding yourself that you’re choosing acceptance and why this is important to you.
 You might say to yourself, “It is what it is.
 I decided to work on accepting this situation because I don’t want to have this power over me anymore.
 I’m going to keep working on accepting this.”

-For instance, you might start with accepting that you’re stuck in traffic, standing in a long line or have to change your plans because of bad weather.
+For instance, you might start with accepting that you’re stuck in traffic, standing in a long line, or have to change your plans because of bad weather — and go from there.

-- Try breaking overwhelming situations into smaller pieces that are easier to accept.
+Try breaking overwhelming situations into smaller pieces that are easier to accept.

-- Focus on the present.
-Don’t try to accept something in the future, such as “you’ll never have a long-term relationship.”
+Avoid accepting something in the future, such as “you’ll never have a long-term relationship.”
 We have no idea what the future holds.
-Instead, you might work on accepting that you’re currently not in a relationship — if that’s bringing you suffering.
+Instead, you might work on accepting that you’re currently not in a relationship (if that’s bringing you pain).

-When we practice acceptance, we let ourselves move on, we open the door to freedom and we take steps to improve our lives.
-Acceptance can be hard.
-But it’s something we can practice.
+When we practice acceptance, we let ourselves move on, we open the door to freedom, and we take steps to improve our lives.
+Acceptance can be hard — but it’s something we can practice.